jonathanmorgan/context_text/README.md

     - ipython - `(sudo) pip install ipython`

-- requirements.txt contains all of these things, assumes you will use postgresql and so includes psycopg2.
-To install requirements using requirements.txt:
+- inside the sourcenet project, requirements.txt contains all of these things, assumes you will use postgresql and so includes psycopg2.
+To install requirements using requirements.txt from this repository:

+    - install django now using pip: `(sudo) pip install django`
+    - continue on in this guide until you
     - `(sudo) pip install -r sourcenet/requirements.txt`
+    - you could also just

-- Natural Language Processing (NLP):
+- Natural Language Processing (NLP) APIs:

     - To use Alchemy API, clone the `Alchemy_API` python client into your django project's root folder:

         - `git clone https://github.com/alchemyapi/alchemyapi_python`

-    - To use OpenCalais's REST API, clone the pycalais git repository into your django project directory, then copy the calais folder into your django project directory:
+    - To use the pycalais package for OpenCalais's REST API, clone the pycalais git repository into your django project directory, then copy the calais folder into your django project directory:

         - `git clone https://github.com/ubergrape/pycalais`
         - `cp ./calais ../`

         - You can also use python_utilities.network.http_helper.Http_Helper to connect directly (or requests package) see the sample code in /examples/NLP/OpenCalais_API.py for more details.

-- Tastypie, REST APIs, and user-friendly coding pages

-    Some pages that make it easy for users to code up sourcing in articles use angular JS for presentation, and reference a REST-ful API implemented using TastyPie - [http://tastypieapi.org/](http://tastypieapi.org/).
-TastyPie requires the following python packages:

-    - python-mimeparse
-    - python-dateutil
-    - lxml
-    - defusedxml
-    - pyyaml
-    - django-tastypie

-    requirements-tastypie.txt contains all of these packages, can be used to install them all at once:

-    - `(sudo) pip install -r sourcenet/requirements-tastypie.txt`

 ## Install "research" django project

-- install a django project named "research".
+- install a django project named "research" (or whatever you want, but I use "research" throughout as an example).

     - In the folder where you want your project, run: